 Next time you reach out for that can of pumpkin puree in your market – “STOP”!
-Why waste money (and probably nutrition) with a canned pumpkin when you can make the real thing in 30-45 minutes at home without any major effort.
-Its so simple and fresh tasting that you would sure think twice the next time you even hear the word “canned”!
-The taste of your baked goods or any other recipe just becomes so much better by using home made pumpkin puree.
-The recipe is so simple that it would be a shame not to try it at least once!
+Why waste money when you can make the real thing in 30-45 minutes at home without any major effort.
+Its simple and fresh tasting.
+The taste of your baked goods or any other recipe just becomes so much better by using homemade pumpkin puree.

 The only effort as far as I am concerned was chopping the Pumpkin into 2.
 That’s when you get the “muscled” guy by your side watching TV to help you – But then I was able to cut it – so its not that hard!